api3dao/vitepress-docs/docs/explore/airnode/config-files.md

 # {{$frontmatter.title}}

 An Airnode is a first-party oracle that will push off-chain API data to any on-chain requester.
-It is defined by a file named [config.json](/reference/airnode/latest/deployment-files/config-json.md).
+The Airnode is defined by a file named [config.json](/reference/airnode/latest/deployment-files/config-json.md).

 Airnode is also the backbone that feeds data to beacons.
 Beacons are the behind